vuesence/vue-faq/docs/en/frontend/css-ui-libs.md

 Cons: as any dependency can become obsolete (Vuetify 2 tragedy), adds weight to the final bundle.

-In [this article](https://habr.com/ru/articles/745012/) there is a good comparison of 10 Vue 3 UI libraries.

 :::

 ::: details How to reduce dependency on foreign libraries?